Spring Semester Tuition Due

 Students and contributors must create an FSA ID if they are doing any of the following:

-• Filling out the FAFSA
+• Filling out the Free Application for Federal Student Aid (FAFSA®)

 • Signing the Master Promissory Note